 When should you keep your child home from school?

 It is sometimes difficult to determine if a child really needs to stay home and miss school.
-Here are some guidelines:
+Here are some guidelines from the district doctor:

-* If a child has vomiting or diarrhea -- they should stay home for 24 hours.
+- If a child has vomiting or diarrhea -- they must stay home until they are vomit or diarrhea free for 24 hours.

-* If a child has a fever (100 degrees or higher), they should stay home for 24 hours after the fever has subsided .
+- If a child has a fever (100 degrees or higher), they must stay home for 24 hours after the fever has subsided (without fever-reducing medication).
 Keep in mind that a mildly elevated temperature may be an early indication of illness.

 Health Information for Students Entering 6th Grade